 The Alumni Free Speech Alliance (AFSA) and its member organizations, including the MIT Free Speech Alliance (MFSA) submitted an amicus brief to the U.S. Supreme Court asking it to grant cert to an appeal (the first step of the appeal, since the Supreme Court only can listen to a small fraction of appeals).
 There is a 3 to 2 circuit split on the issue, so chances of being granted cert are good.

-University of California Free Speech Alliance, The Cornell Free Speech Alliance, Davidsonians for Freedom of Thought and Discourse, The Generals Redoubt, Harvard Alumni for Free Speech, The Jefferson Council for the University o Virginia, Princetonians for Free Speech, and The UNC Free Speech Alliance.
+Here is our amicus brief asking for the case to be heard.
+Amici on this brief are The Mit Free Speech Alliance, The Alumni Free Speech Alliance, The University of California Free Speech Alliance, The Cornell Free Speech Alliance, Davidsonians for Freedom of Thought and Discourse, The Generals Redoubt, Harvard Alumni for Free Speech, The Jefferson Council for the University of Virginia, Princetonians for Free Speech, and The UNC Free Speech Alliance.

 The docket number is 23-156, and the case comes from the 4th Circuit Court of Appeals.